 If you have experienced any form of emotional abuse – from family, friends, or romantic partnerships – you may wonder if you’ll ever find complete healing from the painful outcomes of that abuse.
 Perhaps you have resigned yourself to never feeling “normal” again.

-We believe you can find healing and even feel normal again.
+We believe you can find healing and even feel better than normal.
 This article is meant to give you hope and restore your faith in your ability to heal from emotional abuse.

 Read on as we unpack key essentials and 5 steps to support your healing from emotional and verbal abuse.